 Looking for a budget-friendly way to beautify your wedding aisle?
 Follow this couples’ lead and line it with some sprigs of spruce.

-Make your reception venue extra cozy by decking it out with glowing candles.
-Add cranberries, birch branches and spruce sprigs to your wedding centerpieces to make them even more festive.
+Make your venue extra cozy by decking it out with glowing candles.
+Add cranberries, birch branches and sprigs of greenery to your wedding centerpieces to make them even more festive.

 Time to deck your halls!
 You don’t need boughs of holly, but we do recommend adding a wreath or two to your wedding venue.